 You see, when your doctor writes the script, he checks off a lot of boxes that tell the lab what specific tests to run.
 Depending on your age, medical history, risk factors, symptoms and family history, your doctor customizes your lab tests to glean important information about your health, and if necessary, help diagnose and manage health conditions.

-Your lab work tells your doctor important things about your health.
+Your lab work tells your doctor about important things about your health.

 So, here are four important lab tests and numbers to know.